 The fact that he had come back to life is really a message of incomparable comfort.
 Think of his poor disciples.
 They had forsaken him and fled when he was taken prisoner.
 They had heard and even seen the scourging, the mocking, the crucifixion, and knew that he was dead and had been placed into the grave.
 Where was any comfort for them?
 How could they know that their sins were forgiven?
-They would never have known except that the angel sends the message of his resurrection for them.
+They would not have known except that the angel sends the message of his resurrection for them.
+He also appeared to them in Galilee!

 The angel had more to tell the women.
 "Go, tell his disciples and Peter, 'He is going ahead of you into Galilee.
 There you will see him, just as he told you."
-Especially Peter had more need of this news than the others.
+Peter especially had more need of this news than the others.
 He had boasted that he would never deny Jesus and yet in a weak moment he denied, three times, that he even knew the Lord.
 He was sorry for his sins.
-But Jesus was crucified before Peter could confess his sin to Jesus and be told that his sins were forgiven.
+But Jesus was crucified before Peter could confess his sins to Jesus and be told that his sins were forgiven.
 How could Peter know his sins were forgiven?
 The Lord is dead.
-Did you notice Peter's haste to get to the grave?
+Did you notice how anxious Peter was to get to the grave?
 What should he do now?